 The female reproductive system is divided into two major parts, namely, the external and internal genitalia.
 Each part consists of various structures playing a crucial role in reproduction.
 The external genitalia mainly includes the vulva, with labia, clitoris, and opening to the vagina.

-Outer and inner folds of skin around the opening of the vagina
+These are the outer and inner folds of skin around the opening of the vagina

-Protect the internal genital structures
+It protects the internal genital structures

-A small organ at the front of the vulva
+It is a small organ at the front of the vulva

-Functions in intercourse, childbirth, and menstrual flow.
+Facilitates intercourse, parturition, and menstrual flow.

 The lower part of the uterus opens into the vagina.